SAP-archive/kyma-runtime-virtual-event/exercises/05/readme.md

 We still have the spec.parameters.envPrefix.name field, that is optional, but we are adding the prefix as REDIS_ in this exercise, it will add this prefix to all environment variables injected into the Secret into our Serverless function when creating a new ServiceBinding

 Everything is OK!!
-You have created the ServiceBindingUsage object; now, our numbers-generator-service lambda can use and consume the Redis instance.
+You have created the ServiceBindingUsage object; now our numbers-generator-service lambda can use and consume the Redis instance.

 #### Check configuration in the Kyma Console UI